Visnalize/.com/blog/visnalize-new-website.md

 With a focus on simplicity and clarity, the new home page design aims to provide a better introduction to what Visnalize is all about, and to help you get a glimpse of the projects and content available on the site.

 The new design features several sections, including a full-width hero section, dedicated sections for the projects, [Win7 Simu](../win7simu/about.md) and [Brick 1100](../brick1100/about.md), testimonials, latest news, updates, videos, and a contact form at the end.
-Each section are carefully crafted to provide a seamless browsing experience across different devices, with some animations and transitions to make them more engaging without overwhelming the user.
+Each section is carefully crafted to provide a seamless browsing experience across different devices, with some animations and transitions to make them more engaging without overwhelming the user.

 <video playsinline autoplay loop muted controls>
     <source src="./img/visnalize-new-website/visnalize-v2-landing.mp4" type="video/mp4">